What is Atmosphere?

 - In the troposphere, the temperature decreases with an increase in height.

 - The local rate of decrease is called the local lapse rate.
-The minimum temperature attained in this layer is -57 degree C.
+The minimum temperature attained in this layer is -57 degrees C.

 - Tropopause: It is the topmost layer of the troposphere.
 It acts as a boundary between the troposphere and stratosphere.
 Constant temperatures mark this layer.